nih-cfde/announcements/README.md

 The current plan is for 'Announcements' emails to be sent on Mondays.
-An issue for collecting links will be opened 15 days before the Monday links email is sent and closed the day before the email is sent.
+An issue for collecting links will be opened 15 days before the Monday links email is sent and closed the day the email is sent.

 ### Step 1.
 Opening and closing issues